ChrisW-priv/PersonalVault/notes/Surjective function.md

 ---
-title: "Surjective function"
+categories: []
 date: 2025-02-14
-description: ""
+description: No description provided.
 tags:
-  - "zettlekasten"
+- zettlekasten
-categories: []
+title: Surjective function
 ---

 Type of [Function in Mathematics](Function%20in%20Mathematics.md)